 Are Magazine Sweepstakes Just Subscription Scams?

 Magazine sweepstakes are generally not scams.
-Good Housekeeping, Woman's Day, O Magazine, Redbook, and many other publications sponsor sweepstakes that are trustworthy and fun and offer prizes that appeal to the magazine's readers including cash, trips, household items, and more.
-And those prizes are really awarded to legitimate entrants.
+Good Housekeeping, Woman's Day, O Magazine, Redbook, and many other publications sponsor sweepstakes that are trustworthy and fun and offer prizes that appeal to the magazine's readers.
+By entering, you can win cash, trips, household items, and more.

 But while magazine sweepstakes are generally not scams, there are a few things to keep in mind when entering them, especially if you don't want to end up paying for subscriptions.

-Some people think magazine sweepstakes are scams because they've entered them, sometimes for years, without winning and without knowing anyone who has won.
+Some people think that magazine sweepstakes are scams because they've entered them for years without winning or even knowing anyone who's won.

-Obviously, not all of those readers enter the sweepstakes, but it still gives magazine sweepstakes a large pool of potential entrants, which means that your odds of winning sink.
-(To find sweepstakes with better odds, check out my tips on picking the best sweepstakes to enter).
+Obviously, not all of those readers enter the giveaways, but a large percentage do, which means that your odds of winning sink.

 Some of the biggest annual giveaways that magazines offer are creative presentations: sweepstakes that pool together entries from multiple sources, making the odds of winning even longer.
 When you enter these sweepstakes, your odds of winning can be millions to one.

 There's nothing wrong with entering creative presentations, but if they are the only sweepstakes you're entering, you're setting yourself up for disappointment.
 It's a good idea to put together a sweepstakes strategy that includes more obtainable prizes alongside life-changing but hard-to-win sweepstakes.